sunali1/tic-tac-toe/README.md

 Game: has responsibility of Board and Players - each make move and counter move

-Player: has responsibility of the names of 2 players and corresponding inputs of 'X' and 'O'
+Player: has responsibility of the names of a players and corresponding inputs of 'X' or 'O'

 Winning combinations